jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

 scaling.

-Pipelines will by default create their own Dask cluster, but can instead be passed an existing cluster.
-See the
-`INST CI page <https://confluence.skatelescope.org/pages/viewpage.action?pageId=294236884>`_ for an example with a dask_jobqueue SLURMCluster.
+Pipelines will by default create their own Dask cluster, but can instead be passed an existing cluster scheduler_address.
+See the `INST CI page <https://confluence.skatelescope.org/pages/viewpage.action?pageId=294236884>`_ for an example with a dask_jobqueue SLURMCluster.